Dynamoterror: Cranium

 The right frontal's dorsal surface possesses a slight swelling posterior to the nasal, prefrontonasal, and prefrontolacrimal processes.
 Towards the rear of the swelling, the dorsal surface becomes concave and begins to slope towards the rear and sides to form the frontal portion of the supratemporal fossa.
 The dorsal surface rises towards the rear and the middle to form the frontal portion of the sagittal crest, which would have been very tall.
-Such a prominent sagittal crest is also seen in Teratophoneus, Lythronax, Bistahieversor and an unnamed tyrannosaurine from the Aguja Formation of Texas.
-The tall sagittal crest of Dynamoterror and other tyrannosaurines differs from that of albertosaurines such as Albertosaurus and Gorgosaurus as both have much lower sagittal crests on the frontals.
+Such a prominent sagittal crest is also seen in Teratophoneus, Lythronax, Bistahieversor, and an unnamed tyrannosaurine from the Aguja Formation of Texas.
+The tall sagittal crest of Dynamoterror and other tyrannosaurines differs from that of albertosaurines, such as Albertosaurus and Gorgosaurus, as both have much lower sagittal crests on the frontals.
 The large supratemporal fossae and tall sagittal crest on the frontals provide an expanded attachment area for large jaw-closing muscles.
 The rostral region of the ventral surface is covered by an elongated and wide fossa that is defined towards the rostrum by the prefrontal suture, towards the middle by the interfrontal suture, towards the sides by the crista cranii, and towards the rear by the ethmoid scar.
 The fossae form the rear extent of the olfactory region of the nasal cavity, which would have been lined with a mucous membrane in life.
 The ethmoid scar separates the rostral fossa from the olfactory bulb fossa.
 The orbitosphenoid suture is lined with a set of ridges, bumps, and depressions.

 The medial surface of the frontal possesses a vertical interfrontal suture that consists of a series of overlapping, V-shaped ridges.
-A narrow, deep, vertical groove separates the lacrimal and postorbital sutures as in Lythronax, Teratophoneus and Albertosaurus.
-The postorbital suture is composed of a rostral part and caudal part.
+A narrow, deep, vertical groove separates the lacrimal and postorbital sutures, as in Lythronax, Teratophoneus, and Albertosaurus.
+The postorbital suture is composed of a rostral part and a caudal part.
 The rostral part possesses an abdominal margin that is convex and projects farther towards the sides than the upper side margin.
 Towards the underside of the rostral part is the orbit wall.
 Both the rostral and caudal parts are separated by a deep, inclined groove that opens towards the underside onto the orbital wall.
 This inclined groove is present on both frontals.
-The caudal part of the postorbital suture is subrectangular and slightly concave, which is unique to Dynamoterror but might be subject to ontogenetic variation.
+The caudal part of the postorbital suture is subrectangular and slightly concave, which is unique to Dynamoterror, but might be subject to ontogenetic variation.